Vojan-Najov/SimpleDocker/docs/report.md

 ## Part 2.
 Operations with container

-- Read the nginx.conf configuration file inside the docker container with the exec command \
+- Read the nginx.conf configuration file inside the docker container with the exec command. \
   Run docker with name nginx_container  with ports 80 and 443 in container using command: \
   `docker run -d -p 127.0.0.1:80:80 -p 127.0.0.1:443:443 --name nginx_container nginx`\
   Then read config using command: \